shrey13/2014---Fall/ProjectPlan.md

-## Using Rest API to automate form submission to Google Spreadsheet and Wordpress
+## Using Rest API to Automate Form Submission to Google Spreadsheet and Wordpress